Blog/Events & Speaking

 Five Things to Look for in a Leadership Keynote Speaker

-Your audience can tell the difference between someone who studied leadership and someone who lived it.
-Look for speakers who have actually led.
-Who have made the hard calls.
-Who have been responsible for real outcomes, not just theories about them.
+Your audience can tell the difference between someone who studied leadership and someone who has actually lived it.
+Textbooks and theories can only go so far.
+Look for speakers who have made difficult calls and have been responsible for real outcomes.

 Every audience is different.
-The challenges facing a family business association are different from those facing a manufacturing leadership forum.
+The challenges facing a family business are different from those facing a manufacturing leadership forum or a group of women stepping into larger roles.
 Ask potential speakers how they customize their content.
 If the answer is "I give the same talk everywhere," keep looking.

 Before you book anyone, get clear on what you want your event to accomplish.
 Then evaluate speakers against that specific goal.
 Are you trying to open a conversation about succession?
 Build alignment in a leadership team?
 Inspire women leaders to step into their authority?
 The speaker should serve the goal.